auth0/docs/articles/appliance/infrastructure/network.md

 # Auth0 Appliance Infrastructure Requirements: Network

-The following are the requirements for the network on which the Appliance runs.
+This document details the requirements for the network on which the Appliance runs.

 ## IP Addresses